 Key Metrics Overview

-Split: A speed metric, measured by how much time it takes you to row 500m.
+Split: Split is a speed metric and measures how long it takes you to row 500m.
 The lower your split time, the faster you’re rowing.
-Split times serve as a good benchmark to measure your pace and improvement over time (you can think of it as “running an X-minute mile” and trying to lower that as you improve).
+Split time serves as a good benchmark to measure your pace and improvement over time.
+You can think of it as running an x-minute mile and, you can work towards getting your split down as you progress.

 Intensity Zones: Intensity Zones represent your effort relative to your output.
-They reflect your speed, as well as your endurance, at 4 levels of intensity: Paddle, Steady, Race, and Sprint.
-Intensity zones are defined as ranges of split times, and are personalized to you.
+Intensity Zones are defined as ranges of split times and are personalized to you.
+They reflect your speed and endurance at four levels of intensity: Paddle, Steady, Race, and Sprint.

-SPM (Strokes Per Minute): A cadence metric, measured by the number of strokes you take per minute.
+SPM (Strokes Per Minute): SPM is a cadence metric, measured by the number of strokes you take per minute.

-BPM (Beats Per Minute): A measurement of your heart rate.
+BPM (Beats Per Minute): BPM is a measurement of your heart rate.
 This metric will only populate if you have a heart rate monitor connected.

-Calories: the amount of energy your body expends during the course of a workout, measured in Calories (or kCal)
+Calories: An estimated amount of energy your body expends during the course of a workout, measured in calories (or kCals).